Dependency Within The LGBT Community

-People living in the LGBTQ have people who are living on drugs than somewhere else.
+People living in the LGBT have people who are living on drugs than somewhere else.
 Co-occurring disorders, discrimination and pressure from society are some of the possible triggers that push this group to drug use.
-The high rate of addiction amount the LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer) community is in part due to the challenges the members face.
-There are special LGBTQ treatment facilities that can deal with any hidden aspects that may have led to an addiction and are thoughtful to the particular requirements of this community.
+The high rate of addiction amount the LGBT (Lesbian, Gay, Bisexual, Transgender, and Queer) community is in part due to the challenges the members face.
+There are special LGBT treatment facilities that can deal with any hidden aspects that may have led to an addiction and are thoughtful to the particular requirements of this community.
 This is an essential part of the recovery process.

-An approximated 20 to 30 percent of the LGBTQ community ill-uses drugs, contrasted to around 9 percent of the overall population.
+An approximated 20 to 30 percent of the LGBT community ill-uses drugs, contrasted to around 9 percent of the overall population.

-The LGBTQ society has a higher rate of substance abuse when compared to the population in general.
+The LGBT society has a higher rate of substance abuse when compared to the population in general.

 Some reasons lay in the fact that, almost every day, members of this community deal with challenges in their surroundings and society that heterosexually oriented people don't have to go through.

 On many occasions, people who are LGBT get into alcohol or drugs as a way to self medicate from the challenges they face from society.
 Drugs can offer temporary reprieve from uncomfortable feelings such as fear, anger and depression.

 Some of these challenges are

 - Stigmatization and discrimination due to their sexual orientation